clarkritchie/1pw-github-secrets/README.md

 3. Verify

-This command should return something:
+Go to your shell -- this command should return something:

 ```
 op vault list